Council & Sections

 How to Join a Section

 The council is divided into 12 sections that represent special interest groups among AGA members.
-AGA invites all members to join up to four sections.
+AGA invites all members to join up to six sections.
 By joining a section, AGA members will benefit from networking opportunities, professional recognition and growth, and involvement in the council’s educational programming at DDW and throughout the year.
 To join or manage your section affiliations, email email@example.com or visit My AGA.
 Review your section’s page for ideas on how you can get involved.

 - Clinical Practice (CP)